• Skip to main content

 • Using a cutting board, slice the lemons in rounds about ¼ - ½ of an inch or quarters.
 Peel and slice the ginger thinly if using.

-• Place the lemon slices into the jar halfway up, then slowly pour the honey.
+• Place the lemon slices and ginger in the jar halfway up, then slowly pour the honey.
 Repeat until the jar is full.
-Push down using the bottom of a wooden spoon or any sturdy, slim, rounded object that won’t prick the lemons, ensuring honey is saturated all over the lemons.
+Push down using the bottom of a wooden spoon or any sturdy, slim, rounded object that won’t prick the lemons, ensuring the honey is saturated all over them.

 1 ½ cups Raw honey